ochcaroline/needdis.nvim/README.md

 # needdis.nvim

+## Reasoning
-After some tryouts within various TODO apps I decided it would be VERY GOOD IDEA to write a lua plugin on my own.
+I tried multiple apps for tracking my tasks - Microsoft ToDo, Obsidian etc. After trying them I decided it would be VERY GOOD IDEA to write a lua plugin on my own.

-**Note**
+This is because I do not want to switch programs to keep order of my tasks.

-This is very opinionated, it is designed to match what I need.
+**ℹ️ Note**: This plugin is very opinionated, because it's designed to match what I need.
 PRs appreciated though

-This is because I do not want to switch programs to keep order of my tasks.

 ![image](./docs/img/shot.jpeg)